 Who is in danger?

-Despite most people believing that young attractive women are more likely to be raped the truth is that rapists find easy targets and regardless of age, gender, color, race, status or what they are wearing they rape them.
+Despite most people believing that young attractive women are more likely to be raped the truth is that rapists find easy targets and regardless of age, gender, colour, race, status or what they are wearing they rape them.
 Rapists choose vulnerable people and these can be children, people on their own, people who have to much alcohol, older people, students, homeless and disabled.

 Sexual Violence Can Have Long-Term Effects on Victims